simon-friedberger/mdtest/SECURITY.md

 ## I have a question\!
 Who can help?

 Questions regarding security bugs or our bounty programs can be directed to [security@mozilla.com](mailto:security@mozilla.com).
 An encryption key for sending [GPG encrypted mails](https://www.mozilla.org/en-US/security/#pgpkey) is also available.

+## Where can I find security advisories?

+We publish [Firefox security advisories](https://www.mozilla.org/en-US/security/known-vulnerabilities/firefox/) for all released versions of Firefox Desktop.
+For other products including Firefox for iOS and Android please refer to the [overview](https://www.mozilla.org/en-US/security/advisories/).